mattt/JSONSchema/README.md

 let decodedSchema = try decoder.decode(JSONSchema.self, from: jsonData)
 ```

-# JSONSchema

-A Swift library for working with JSON Schema definitions —
-_especially_ for declaring schemas for AI tool use.

 ## Motivation

 There are a few other libraries out there for working with JSON Schema,